 In Chateauneuf du Pape, their terroir is a mix of rocks, pebbles, red clay and sandy soils.
 All the vineyards of Domaine Duseigneur are farmed using only organic and Bio-Dynamic vineyard management techniques.
 They have old vines some of which were planted as far back as 1885.

 Domaine Duseigneur produces 2 red Chateauneuf du Pape wines and 1 Chateauneuf du Pape Blanc.

 Domaine Duseigneur Catarina is produced from almost 100% Grenache, with small amounts of Syrah and Mourvedre, depending on the vintage.
 The terroir is rocks, sand and limestone soils.
 The vines are planted in the Barbe d’Asne, Colombis, la Croze, and les Galimardes lieux-dits.
 The wine is aged in demi-muids for 12 months before bottling.

-Domaine Duseigneur Chateauneuf du Pape Blanc Catarina is made from an interesting blend of 50% Bourboulenc and 50% Calirette.
-The wine is aged in stainless steel tanks.
+Domaine Duseigneur Chateauneuf du Pape Blanc Catarina is made from an interesting blend of 50% Bourboulenc and 50% Clairette.
+The wine is vinified and aged in stainless steel tanks.
 The production is close to 200 cases per year.

-Serving and Decanting Domaine Duseigneur with Wine, Food Pairing Tips
+Serving Domaine Duseigneur with Wine, Food Pairing Tips

 The white wine of Domaine Duseigneur is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.